micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 using namespace os;
 using namespace os::rtos;

-// Create a binary semaphore, with the initial count as 0. semaphore_binary sb1 { "sb1", 0 };
+// Create a global binary semaphore object instance,
+// with the initial count as 0. semaphore_binary sb1 { "sb1", 0 };

+// Create a global binary semaphore object instance,
-// Create a binary semaphore, with the initial count as 1. semaphore_binary sb2 { "sb2", 1 };
+// Create a global binary semaphore,
+// with the initial count as 1. semaphore_binary sb2 { "sb2", 1 };

+// Create a global binary semaphore object instance,
-// Create a counting semaphore, with max 7 items and the initial count as 0. semaphore_counting sc1 { "sc1", 7, 0 };
+// with max 7 items and the initial count as 0. semaphore_counting sc1 { "sc1", 7, 0 };

+// Create a global binary semaphore object instance,
-// Create a counting semaphore, with max 7 items and the initial count as 7. semaphore_counting sc2 { "sc2", 7, 7 };
+// with max 7 items and the initial count as 7. semaphore_counting sc2 { "sc2", 7, 7 };

 int